aliadnani/tufte-like/README.md

 # Eleventy Duo

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
+Eleventy Duo is a minimal and beautiful Eleventy theme for personal entriess.

 ![demo site screenshot](./screenshot.png)